ikechukwukalu/sanctumauthstarter/README.md

 Some of the reserved keywords can be changed from the config file.

+## Documentation

+To generate documentation:

+- `php artisan vendor:publish --tag=scribe-config`
+- `php artisan scribe:generate`

+Visit your newly generated docs:

+- If you're using `static` type, find the `docs/index.html` file in your `public/` folder and open it in your browser.
+- If you're using `laravel` type, start your app (`php artisan serve`), then visit `/docs`.

+Please visit [scribe](https://scribe.knuckles.wtf/) for more details.

 ## Publish Controllers

 - `php artisan vendor:publish --tag=sas-controllers`